 Chewing gum emulates the same brain waves associated with relaxation.
 It is an excellent way to overcome stress quickly and on a budget.

 A study by ScienceDirect shows that chewing gum reduces occupational stress, anxiety, and depression and leads to an increase in positive feelings.
 The same study also observed that people who follow this behavior are more likely to perform well at work and outside.

 Another way to reduce stress levels is through exercise.

 Exercising releases endorphins, a hormone that enhances your mood, which in turn induces the brain to relax and stay positive.
 According to this study, people who exercise regularly are less likely to suffer from anxiety and stress issues than those that do not.

-Regular exercises help boost your self-esteem and confidence.
+Regular exercises, in particular resistance training, help boost your self-esteem and confidence.
 It tires your body sufficiently to obtain a healthy amount of sleep, thereby balancing your sleep cycles and lowering the stress hormones (cortisol) in your body.

 Exercise with a partner or in groups to also improve your social life, a factor that contributes to stress relief.